NIEM/NIEM.github.io/reference/iepd/lifecycle/build-and-validate/index.md

 ---
 title: Build and Validate
 icon: fa-pencil
-description: Create subset and extension schemas and sample instances based on the previous mapping and modeling work.
+description: Create subset schemas, and extension schemas, and sample instances based on the previous mapping and modeling work.
 Verify that schemas and instances are valid and that they meet NIEM conformance requirements described by the NIEM Naming and Design Rules (NDR) specification.
 ---

 {{ page.description}}